jaymanh/OP-Tools-fabric/README.md

 I'm still very new to modding and this is basically my first mod so let me know if I broke anything.

 ## Future Ideas
-Enchantments:
+### Enchantments:
--Elemental Damage: Add fire, ice, and/or lightning damage to weapons.
+- Elemental Damage: Add fire, ice, and/or lightning damage to weapons.

 ## Usage
 If you want to use my mod in anything feel free I only ask I get credits of some kind and maybe a link or two.